IEncinas10/PA/README.md

 ### Problems
   - If you have more than 1 module per Verilog/SystemVerilog file the output is very weird.
 You can manually fix it but its best to avoid this if possible.
-  - The 'includes' at the top of the testbench dont take into account whole paths so you have to manually correct it if the modules and the test are not in the same directory
+  - Follow the [svut Tutorial](https://github.com/dpretet/svut#tutorial) if you have problems with includes and so on (files.f is your friend)